BorisWilhelms/blog/content/post/secure-azure-functions-with-jwt-token.md

     }
 }
 ```
 It is very important that you set the authorization level to anonymous, since we want to skip all checks done by Azure Functions.
-Then we need to add the "authentication boilerplate code" to every function, we want to protect with OpenID JWT tokens.
+Then we need to add the "authentication boilerplate code" to every function, we want to protect with JWT access tokens.
 Unfortunately there is currently no generic way to add this, e.g. via attributes.

 Now we need to implement the validation method.